 Gorilla

 Gorillas are mammals that can be naturally found in equatorial Africa.
-They are herbivores who primarily enjoy fruit and leaves.
+They are herbivores who primarily enjoy fruit and leaves, similar to other arboreal animals in the animal kingdom.

 Naturally, gorillas are ground animals and will spend a lot of time on land.